Should You Use a Dog Harness For Your Large Dog?

 - Giant breed dogs are limited to a few manufacturers (details below)

-- Proper fit is essential to provide full range of motion
+- Proper fit is essential to provide a full range of motion

 - “No pull” claims are not realized by most big dog owners